Summary

 Engage

-Students will examine pictures of pop culture to identify archetypal representations.
+Students examine pictures of pop culture to identify archetypal representations.

 Explore

-Students will be assigned an archetype and then locate, through research, a pop culture representation of that archetype.
+Students are assigned an archetype and then locate, through research, a pop culture representation of that archetype.

 Explain

-Students will create an original character to depict a specific archetype.
+Students create an original character to depict a specific archetype.

 Extend

-Students will engage in a Gallery Walk/Carousel, viewing and providing feedback for their peers' original characters.
+Students engage in a Gallery Walk/Carousel, viewing and providing feedback for their peers' original characters.

 Evaluate

-In addition to the original character creation, students will metacognitively reflect on what they know of the tolerance of differences among people through an exit ticket.
+In addition to the original character creation, students reflect on what they know of people’s differences and tolerance through a Quick Write.

 Materials